Skip to main content

 Training Videos & Slide Deck

 AARP Vermont and the Department sponsored a sold out training in January 2021.
 It was built upon Enabling Better Places: Zoning for Great Neighborhoods with the Congress of the New Urbanism (CNU).
-Videos produced as part of the training are available here.
-Slides from the presentations are available in PDF format here.
 We invite you to build your knowledge on incremental code reform with these great resources.

 Supporting Documents